-The KC761B has a charging function.
-In order to avoid danger caused by accidental charging, it is prohibited to use any lithium batteries, including rechargeable lithium batteries that simulate the function of a 5AA dry cell battery.
+The KC761A/B has a charging function.
+In order to avoid danger caused by accidental charging, it is prohibited to use any lithium batteries, including rechargeable lithium batteries that simulate the function of a AA dry cell battery.

-When using dry cell batteries, external power can be turned on only for a short period of time (<30min).
+When using AA non-rechargeable dry cell batteries, the external power supply can be turned on only for a short period of time (<30min).
 Prolonged charging of dry cell batteries may be dangerous.
 Remove the batteries if the external power supply is to be used permanently.